 With the Bangladesh link cropping up, is there more to the Hyderabad human trafficking case

-New Delhi, Aug 21: The National Investigation Agency has filed a supplementary chargesheet in connection with the Hyderabad human trafficking case against two persons, Mohammad Abdul Salam and his wife Shiuli Khatun.
+New Delhi, Aug 21: The National Investigation Agency (NIA) has filed a supplementary chargesheet in connection with the Hyderabad human trafficking case against two persons, Mohammad Abdul Salam and his wife Shiuli Khatun.

 While Salam is a resident of Hyderabad, his wife Khatun hails from Bangladesh.
 The NIA has accused both of trafficking young Bangladeshi girls.
 Both have also been accused of illegally crossing the Indo-Bangladesh border for running a prostitution racket in Hyderabad and in nearby places.